nitinsharmacs/event-driven-vs-synchronous/ipc-in-microservices.md

 ## Synchronous communication Style

-### Definition

-Synchronous involves request/response style of communication where client sends request to the server and waits for it reply.
+Synchronous communication involves request/response style of communication where client sends request to the server and waits for it reply.
 Client can only move forward once it gets back the reply from server.

 ### Implementations